EconomistDigitalSolutions/cloudcheck/README.md

 pre-commit hook checks to validate these templates on a basic level (YAML format etc) but typos in property names etc are costly as they are easily missed and you won't know until stack build time.

+The package does a number of things so far:

+* Checks the ```Mappings``` section to ensure it matches a structure contained in ```config.json```.
+This file also indicates patterns used in the provided template to delineate specific AWS resources.
+* Checks the ```Properties``` section for each resource to ensure the property names are valid.

 #### SETUP

 * Install [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip) which is a Python command that flips a YAML template into a JSON version.